pprunty/pprunty.github.io/posts/02-magikarp.md

 ---
 title: "From AI Skeptic to SaaS Success: The 11-Hour Magikarp Experiment That Changed Everything"
-title: "Integrate AI in Your SaaS Product or Get Left Behind"
+#title: "Integrate AI in Your SaaS Product or Get Left Behind"
 date: "2024-07-24"
 description: "In just 11 hours, I created an AI agent that could do the work of an entire data science team; providing me with wake-up call for the future of software development."
-image: "/images/articles/magikarp.jpeg"
+image: "/images/articles/magikarp.WEBP"
 artwork: "Pokémon Anime Series"
 ---